-The state requires that if electronic recordkeeping systems are only utilized in the dental office, the office must use an offsite backup storage system, an image mechanism that is able to copy signature documents, and a mechanism to ensure that once a record is input, it is unalterable.
-The dentist must develop and implement policies and procedures to include safeguards for confidentiality and unauthorized access to electronically stored record, authentication by electronic signature keys, and systems maintenance.
+The state requires that if electronic recordkeeping systems are only utilized in the dental office, the office must use an offsite backup storage system, an imaging mechanism that is able to copy signature documents, and a mechanism to ensure that once a record is input, it is unalterable.
+The dentist must develop and implement policies and procedures to include safeguards for confidentiality and unauthorized access to electronically stored records, authentication by electronic signature keys, and systems maintenance.
 The electronic health record system must automatically record and preserve any change or deletion of electronically stored health information and requires the record to include, among other things, the identity of the person who accessed and changed the information and the change that was made to the information.

 In complying with the HIPAA Security Rule, covered entities and business associates should begin by recognizing three basic elements: